Horschel delivers a gem and builds 5-shot lead at Memorial

 AP Golf Writer

-On a Muirfield Village course that is getting increasingly firmer, Horschel hasn’t made a bogey since the 10th hole of his opening round.
-There wer efive players tied for the lead at one point.
-Horschel finished the day five shots ahead.
+DUBLIN, Ohio (AP) — The Memorial has another player who appears to be running away with the tournament.
+Billy Horschel at least gets a chance to finish the job.

-It was the second straight year for a big 54-hole lead at the Memorial.
-Horschel at least get a chance to finish the job.
+One year after Jon Rahm built a six-shot lead — only to be forced to withdraw after the third round because of a positive COVID-19 test — Horschel delivered a gem at Muirfield Village on Saturday with a 7-under 65 for a five-shot lead.

-One year after Jon Rahm built a six-shot lead — only to be forced to withdraw after the third round because of a positive COVID-19 test — Horschel delivered a gem on a gorgeous Saturday afternoon with a 7-under 65 for his largest 54-hole lead of his career.
+Not only did Horschel make seven birdies, he has gone 44 consecutive holes without a bogey on a course where the greens have been getting increasingly firm under more sunshine that this tournament is used to seeing.

 Horschel chipped in for birdie on his opening hole.
 Everything else was simply solid, with only one other birdie putt outside the 10-foot range.